dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/README.md

 These columns include Photo URL and Player URL.
 To eliminate these columns, choose the two columns.

-Right-click on the selected columns, and from the drop-down list, click on "Remove Columns," as shown in the image below.
+Right-click on the selected columns, and from the drop-down list, click on "Remove Columns", as shown in the image below.

 ![Screenshot (441)](https://github.com/dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/assets/132214828/150b8469-ed60-4c18-846f-6279fc4ee883)

 The ID serves as a unique identifier for each player in the dataset.
-Upon inspecting the column profile, I observed a difference between the unique count and the distinct count, indicating the presence of duplicates.
-Specifically, player ID 251698 appears more than once.
+After examining the column profile, I noticed a difference between the unique count and the distinct count, suggesting the existence of duplicates.
+I addressed this by eliminating duplicates within the ID column.

 ![Screenshot (442)](https://github.com/dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/assets/132214828/d571c1e7-f2d0-4a14-8c24-92aad5c31d0e)